 We award scholarships each year to students of the High Desert.
-The Foundation is particularly interested in those who are interested in science, technology, engineering, and math (STEM) courses of study.
+The Foundation is particularly interested in those who are pursuing the science, technology, engineering, and math (STEM) courses of study.
 We also offer a scholarship exclusively for students pursuing visual and performing arts in honor of George Frey.

 Whenever feasible, the Lynn Foundation will join other local foundations with similar goals, such as local fine arts and science groups.
 The High Desert community has a wealth of talented and dedicated people with the potential to make it a model to be followed by others.
 Standing together in a united effort, we can harness that talent and build this dream into a reality.

 Today, the Lynn Foundation is overseen by Kelly Perdue.
-Gifting decisions are made by a committee of three individuals who are long-time High Desert business people.
-The Foundation currently gives away tens of thousands of dollars each year in grants and scholarships.
-Students must be from the High Desert.
+Gifting decisions are currently made by a committee of three individuals who are long-time High Desert businessmen.
+The Foundation currently gives away tens of thousands of dollars each year in grants and scholarships to students from the High Desert.

 On 22 June 1907, Berneice Uldine Scullin was born to a well-to-do family in Dedham, Iowa, which provided her with many opportunities growing up.
 She loved to dance and had many friends.